- Outgoing Students

 No matter what your major is, you can find a program that suits your needs and interests.
 You can take courses for major credit while abroad (after completion of the Application for Credit to Study abroad), satisfy General Education program requirements, or choose elective courses in other fields focusing on your host country/region (very popular with summer programs).

 It depends!
 Depending on the school, the country, and your major you may or may not have to speak the language of the country where you plan to study.
 We have many schools that offer classes in English even if the country’s native language isn’t English.
 But there will be some schools in some countries that will offer classes only in their native language and these require students to know the language of their host country.
 Often it is an opportunity for students to take foreign language classes.

 Missouri S&T has about 90 different schools in over 40 countries where students can study.

 We recommend that students have a study abroad experience in their sophomore or junior year.
 This allows you to have some college experience before going abroad and you will probably still have some electives available to use while you’re abroad.
 However, students can study abroad anytime after their first semester at Misosuri S&T until their last semester before graduation.

-Students can study abroad from less than a week up to an academic year depending on their needs, goals, financial resources, and their academic program at S&T.
+Students can study abroad from a couple of weeks during the summer term up to an academic year depending on their needs, goals, financial resources, and their academic program at S&T.

 People often think that studying abroad is only for students that have money, but at Missouri S&T it is possible for almost everybody to study abroad regardless of their financial situation.
 At S&T we strive to offer study abroad exchange programs that are as affordable as possible.